Ajitverma650/Wallet_topup/README.md

 - **Global exception filter** — consistent JSON error responses, no stack trace leaks
 - **DB indexes** on all lookup columns for fast queries at scale
 - Input validation on all endpoints via DTOs + ValidationPipe
-- Environment-based `synchronize` — auto-sync in dev, disabled in production
+- Environment-based `synchronize` — auto-sync in dev,will make disabled in production

 ---